celestiaorg/celestia-node/docs/adr/adr-009-telemetry.md

 * 2022-07-14: Stylistic improvements from @liamsi
 * 2022-07-15: Stylistic improvements from @rootulp and @bidon15
 * 2022-07-29: Formatting fixes
+* 2022-07-29: Clarify and add more info regarding Uptrace

 ## Authors